codetaylor/dropt-1.12/docs/commands.md

 Reload configuration during runtime.

+!!! warning
+    This command only works with JSON and the DroptAPI.
-This command will not work for rule lists loaded with ZenScript and will only work for rule lists loaded with the DroptAPI if you hotswap your changes.
+    Reload will not work for rule lists loaded with ZenScript and will only work for rule lists loaded with the DroptAPI if you hotswap your changes before reloading.

 ## Hand